sillybun/vim-repl/README.md

 ## Setting

-you can bind the `REPLToggle` command to a certain key to make it more convince.
+you can bind the `REPLToggle` command to a certain key to make it more convenience.

 ```
 nnoremap <leader>r :REPLToggle<Cr>